 Opioid and Drug Overdose Statistics

-In Connecticut, residents are more likely to die from unintentional drug overdose than a motor vehicle accident.
+In Connecticut, residents are more likely to die from unintentional drug overdose than a motor vehicle crash.
 The majority of these deaths are linked to overdose of illicit opioids.
 According to the CDC, the 2022 Connecticut age-adjusted rate for unintentional drug-induced mortality was 38.3 per 100,000 population compared to the 2022 national rate of 30.1.

 State Unintentional Drug Overdose Reporting System: